 Today, Portland is an intimate, subtly-gritty town with a creative twist.
 It’s been called “the number one craft beer city in the world,” and is home to a thriving arts district, including Portland Museum of Art, Portland Stage Company, and Maine College of Art, to name a few.
 But despite some economic hurdles—Maine’s economy is reportedly ranked 47th in the nation as of 2015—Portland upholds a definitively proud culture, evidenced by simply wandering the streets and chatting up the locals.

-I recently spent some time there testing Motorola’s new Hasselblad True Zoom modular camera for its Moto Z family of smartphones (read our full review here).
+I recently spent some time in Portland testing Motorola’s new Hasselblad True Zoom modular camera for its Moto Z family of smartphones (read our full review here).
 So I put together a travel guide to exploring and photographing Portland.
-Here’s what I found.
+Here’s what I encountered.

 PHOTOGRAPHY AND SIGHTS

 Really, the photography opportunities in Portland and the surrounding areas are endless.
 You’ll find everything from historic lighthouses to dreamy beaches and quirky street photography.
 Although I was only in town for a short time, here are some of the things I came across along the way.
 But as with any travel adventure, it is highly encouraged to explore it for yourself, as there’s always something new and interesting happening on the streets of Portland.